Sesame Tree: Format

-The initial series of Sesame Tree comprised twenty seventeen minute programmes, aimed at an audience of children aged 3 and up.
+The initial series of Sesame Tree comprised twenty seventeen-minute programmes, aimed at an audience of children aged 2–5.
 Following a format similar to that of The Hoobs, it is composed of original puppet segments featuring Muppets created specifically for the series, local mini documentaries depicting a child's eye view of life in Northern Ireland, and classic Muppet segments from the library of Sesame Street.

 The common area of the programme is the "Sesame Tree" – a hollow tree where children can ask questions and have them answered; the Sesame Tree is the programme's analogue to the street in the original Sesame Street programme.
 The residents of the Tree are Potto; Hilda and Archie, a new arrival for the second series.

 The production also coincides with Tar ag Spraoi Sesame, an Irish dubbed package of Play with Me Sesame, airing on TG4 in Ireland.
 The title and background music for the programme was composed by artist of Northern Ireland, Duke Special.